nenadg/over9000bots/README.md

 over9000bots
 ============

-Twitter bot that replies forever to tweets from arbitrary user
+Node.js twitter bot that replies forever to tweets from arbitrary user.